carlo-colombo/serverless-telegram-bot-gc-functions/README.md

 ### Prerequisites
 * Goole Cloud account and a project. https://cloud.google.com/resource-manager/docs/creating-managing-projects
-* Enable Google Cloud Functions and RuntimeConfig API from the API manager
+* Enable Google Cloud Functions and RuntimeConfig API from the API manager.
-* Get a telegram bot token, ask it to the [BotFather](https://telegram.me/BotFather)
+* Get a telegram bot token, ask it to the [BotFather](https://telegram.me/BotFather).

 #### Warning
-Both Google Cloud Functions and RuntimeConfig are both still in beta.
+* Both Google Cloud Functions and RuntimeConfig are both still in beta.
+* Even if the GCP free tier is quite inclusive some costs can be billed.

 ### The token